10 essential tips for living in a motorhome or campervan

 Yep, I said it- and this is one of our most important motorhome tips.

-Our second motorhome was 7.9m, which was too long, especially with the trailer added.
-We’ve just downsized to a 6.7m camper, and it’s SO MUCH EASIER to find places to park.
-We’ve also gone under 3.5 tonnes, which again makes long-term touring and living in a motorhome cheaper.
+The second motorhome I had was 7.9m, which was too long, especially when the trailer was added.
+We had downsized to a 6.7m camper, and it’s SO MUCH EASIER to find places to park and it is under 3.5 tonnes, which again makes long-term touring and living in a motorhome cheaper.

 Having said that, think about how much space you need.
 If there’s 5 of you living and sleeping in a campervan, you need to be VERY careful which camper you choose!

 Also, think about height.
 If you are above 3m, you are classed as a CAT 4 vehicle on toll roads in Europe, which more than doubles the price you pay on some motorways.
-Our first van was 3.2m (that pesky overcab bed) and we didn’t even realise what that would mean.
-Our first European trip cost us over £200 in toll fees alone- for a two-week trip!!
+My first van was 3.2m (that pesky overcab bed) and didn’t even realise what that would mean.
+The first European trip cost over £200 in toll fees alone- for a two-week trip!!

-Motorhome Tip 6: Wild camping will (probably) NOT get you murdered.
+Motorhome Tip 6: Wild parking will (probably) NOT get you murdered.
 Or convicted

-Oh, wild camping.
-How you used to terrify me.
-Our very first trip away was to South Wales (which is amazing.
-If you haven’t been- go!) and the subject of wild camping came up.
+Oh, wild parking.
+This used to terrify me.
+A very first trip away was to South Wales (which is amazing.
+If you haven’t been- go!) and the subject of wild parking came up.
 To be honest, I didn’t even really know what it was– I just knew it SCARED me.
-I honestly thought we’d be breaking the law and get arrested.
+I honestly thought it would be breaking the law and get arrested.
 Or murdered.
-I didn’t know how to find places to stop at- and what if it was all full when we arrived?
+I didn’t know how to find places to stop at- and what if it was all full when arriving?
 Where would we stay then?
 We’d have to drive around ALL NIGHT and then we’d crash and DIE.
 Nope, I’m not dramatic at all.

 Want to learn how to find wild camping spots in the UK?
 Read more